E-xyza/zigler/guides/08-module_options.md

 ## adding modules

-It's possible to add zig files as modules using the `modules` keyword option.
+It's possible to add zig files as modules using the `extra_modules` keyword option.
 The name of the module is the key, and the value is a tuple of the path to the zig file that acts as the module and a list of transitive module dependencies.